-Parental engagement has improved through coffee mornings, workshops and weekly reading opportunities for parents to read with their children on Thursdays mornings.
-These activities supported parents becoming partners in their children's learning.
+Parental engagement was actively promoted through coffee mornings, workshops, and weekly reading opportunities for parents to engage in reading with their children on Thursday mornings.
+These activities aimed to foster a partnership between parents and the school in supporting their children's learning.